programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 # Bokeh and Pandas: Exploring the WWII THOR Dataset

 In the previous example, we manually created two short Python lists for our x and y data.
 What happens when you have real-world data with tens-of-thousands of rows and dozens of columns stored in an external format?
-Pandas, a widely-used data science library, is ideally suited to this type of data and integrates seamlessly with Bokeh to create interactive visualisation of data.
+Pandas, a widely-used data science library, is ideally suited to this type of data and integrates seamlessly with Bokeh to create interactive visualizations of data.

 ## Pandas Overview

 For the purposes of this tutorial, I will only touch on the basic functions of Pandas that are necessary to produce our visualizations.
 [10 Minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html) and [Lessons for New Pandas Users](https://pandas.pydata.org/pandas-docs/stable/tutorials.html#lessons-for-new-pandas-users) are excellent introductions that I would recommend for expanding your knowledge beyond the very basics touched on here.

 Pandas has quickly become the *de facto* Python library for data and data science workflows; integration with other major data science and machine learning libraries has only fueled a rise in popularity.[^1] Pandas provides functionality to quickly and efficiently read, write, and modify datasets for analysis.
 To accomplish this, Pandas provides data structures that hold different dimensionalities of data.
 The `DataFrame` holds 2-dimensional data in the manner of a spreadsheet with rows and columns.
-It is through this object that we will interact with our WWII THOR dataset.
-Let us first examine the Pandas `DataFrame` by loading our csv data into one.
+It's through this object that we'll interact with our WWII THOR dataset.
+Let's first examine the Pandas `DataFrame` by loading our csv data into one.

 ## Loading Data in Pandas